EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/settings.md

 ```

 The `list` command is currently the only one available from the command line for
 settings.
-For details on how to create a [custom authentication provider](http://ca-doc.espressologic.com/docs/logic-designer/security/authentication/custom-authentication-provider).
+For details on how to create a [API Project Settings](http://ca-doc.espressologic.com/docs/logic-designer/create/api-properties).

 ## Settings update
 Create needs a name, comment, the create function name and a list of parameters in JSON format
 ```
-liveapicreatoradmin settings update
+liveapicreatoradmin settings update --ident 2001 --projet_ident 2000 --option_value http://liveapicreator.ca.com
 ```

 ## Library export
 Provide the ident of the settings and (optional) the export file name.
 If not provided - it will be sent to stdout.
 ```
-liveapicreatoradmin settings export  --ident 2008 --file mylibrary.json
+liveapicreatoradmin settings export  --project_ident 2000 --file settings.json
 ```
-The export libraries exports the specified library into a JSON file.
+The export project settings exports the specified project settings optins into a JSON file.
 If the filename parameter is not specified, stdout is used.

 ## Library import
 Provide the name of the json file for the settings you wish to import.
 ```
-liveapicreatoradmin settings import [--project_ident 1005] --file mylibrary.json
+liveapicreatoradmin settings import --project_ident 2000 --file settings.json
 ```
-The import library imports the specified JSON file.
+The import settings imports the specified JSON file.
 If the filename parameter is not specified, stdin is used. (you can pipe the json file to the import)